-- a) Small areas of non-conforming product within a firecell with a total aggregate surface area not more than 5.0 m2, or - b) Electrical switches, outlets, cover plates and similar small discontinuous areas, or - c) Pipes and cables used to distribute power or services, or - d) Handrails and general decorative trim of any material such as architraves, skirtings and window components, including reveals, provided these do not exceed 5% of the surface area of the wall or ceiling they are part of, or - e) Damp-proof courses, seals, caulking, flashings, thermal breaks and ground moisture barriers, or - f) Timber joinery and structural timber building elements constructed from solid wood, glulam or laminated veneer lumber.
-This includes heavy timber columns, beams, portals and shear walls not more than 3.0 m wide, but does not include exposed timber panels or permanent formwork on the underside of floor/ ceiling systems, or - g) Individual doorsets, or - h) Continuous areas of permanently installed openable wall partitions having a surface area of not more than 25% of the divided room floor area or 5.0 m2, whichever is less, or - i) Marae buildings using traditional Māori construction materials (eg, tukutuku and toetoe panels), or
+- a) Small areas of non-conforming product within a firecell with a total aggregate surface area not more than 5.0 m, or - b) Electrical switches, outlets, cover plates and similar small discontinuous areas, or - c) Pipes and cables used to distribute power or services, or - d) Handrails and general decorative trim of any material such as architraves, skirtings and window components, including reveals, provided these do not exceed 5% of the surface area of the wall or ceiling they are part of, or - e) Damp-proof courses, seals, caulking, flashings, thermal breaks and ground moisture barriers, or - f) Timber joinery and structural timber building elements constructed from solid wood, glulam or laminated veneer lumber.
+This includes heavy timber columns, beams, portals and shear walls not more than 3.0 m wide, but does not include exposed timber panels or permanent formwork on the underside of floor/ceiling systems, or - g) Individual doorsets, or - h) Continuous areas of permanently installed openable wall partitions having a surface area of not more than 25% of the divided room floor area or 5.0 m, whichever is less, or - i) Marae buildings using traditional Māori construction materials (eg, tukutuku and toetoe panels), or

-- GA j) In risk group CA only, uniformly distributed roof lights where: - i) the total area does not exceed 15% of the ceiling area (in plan), and - ii) the minimum floor to ceiling height is not less than 6.0 m, and - iii) the roof lights achieve a Group Number not greater than 3.
+- i) the total area does not exceed 15% of the ceiling area (in plan), and - ii) the minimum floor to ceiling height is not less than 6.0 m, and - iii) the roof lights achieve a Group Number not greater than 3.